 In 2003 my wife and I bought a home in Sacramento, California.
 In the summer of 2007 I became keenly aware that our economy was in trouble as the value of my own home began to decline.
 As the economy continued to slide and the value of my home evaporated I decided that instead of choking on sour lemons I’d better begin to make lemonade and look for solutions.

 I expect my 40’s to be spent eliminating debt lowering living costs by choosing frugality over wastefulness.
 Downsizing and becoming more self-sufficient will also be a big part of the solution.

 - Increase personal freedom through simplification and down-sizing.

 - Increase financial freedom by eliminating debt and reducing dependency on a single source of income.

 - Increase self-sufficiency by reducing reliance on external factors.

-- tinyhousedesign.com – My busiest blog where I focus on tiny house design and construction.
+- tinyhousedesign.com – Where I focus on DIY tiny house design and construction.

 - tinyhouseliving.com – Covers the tiny house movement in real time.